Orion-Crypto/SaturnDocs/docs/wormhole-projects/create-wormhole-project/wormhole-project-page.md

 ![Wormhole Policy Id Import](/img/wormhole-projects/create-wormhole-project/wormhole-project-page/wormhole-project-import-complete.png)

 Congratulations!
-We have successfully created our wormhole project and imported all of our NFTs!
+We have succe+ ssfully created our wormhole project and imported all of our NFTs!
 In the next sections we will update this project and get it ready for NFT swapping!